Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

     - The `Killed Mutants` tab lists all the mutants that were killed.
     - The `Terminated Mutants` tab lists the mutants for which there was an issue while performing the installation or uninstallation during the evaluation.
     - The `Excluded Tests` tab lists the tests that were rejected by the test filter (TODO ref vers test filters) and why they were rejected.
 * For the mutants tabs, the inspector displays a list of mutants with their names.
 When clicking on a mutant, it shows below the code of the original method on the left and the mutated code on the right.
+Diffeerences are highlighted in green and red.
 * The numbers of mutants evaluated, killed, surviving and terminated are displayed at the top of the window.

 ![Inspector on generalResult, showing the "Killed mutants" tab.
 The "Surviving mutants" and "Terminated mutants" tabs look the same.
 Under the tab there is the list of mutants with their full name.
 Under this there is a comparison between the original method and the mutant.
 At the bottom there is the usual inspector playground.](./figures/Inspector.png) (TODO excluded tests)